matthiasemde/Pandora/services/synapse/README.md

 # Matrix Synapse Service

-This directory contains the NixOS configuration for the Matrix Synapse homeserver.
+This directory contains the NixOS configuration for the Matrix Synapse homeserver with admin interface.

 ## Architecture

-The service consists of three containers:
+The service consists of four containers:
 - **synapse-app**: The main Matrix Synapse server
 - **synapse-database**: PostgreSQL database for persistent storage
 - **synapse-redis**: Redis for caching and replication
+- **synapse-admin**: Web-based admin interface for managing the homeserver

 ## Configuration

 ### Main Configuration
-- `config/homeserver.yaml`: Main Synapse configuration file
+- `config/homeserver.yaml.j2`: Main Synapse configuration file
   - Uses Jinja2 template syntax for environment variable substitution (e.g., `{{ POSTGRES_PASSWORD }}`)
   - The official Synapse Docker image processes these templates at startup
+  - **Enhanced**: Now includes Authentik group-based admin role mapping
 - `config/log.config`: Logging configuration
+- `config/synapse-admin-config.json`: Configuration for the Synapse Admin web interface

 ### Secrets
 The following secrets need to be generated and encrypted using agenix in the `services/synapse/secrets/` directory: